-Don’t Buy Dividend Stocks Just Based On Their Dividend Yield
+Don’t Buy Dividend Stocks Based Solely on Yield

 If the price of a dividend paying stock rapidly drops, there is a reason.
 It means there is a very real chance the company may reduce or stop paying the dividend in the near future.
 The market will often anticipate these changes, and that anticipation is reflected in the stock price.